 - Transferring assets into a trust so that the Will may not be set aside to keep a spouse from being impoverished

-- Minimize tax impact and financial costs of have all of your estate go through Probate
+- Minimize tax impact and financial costs of having all of your estate go through Probate

 - Preventing heirs from spending away inheritance prematurely